Site logo

 The Dome

 For a first-time festival, the Jazz Cafe Festival has firmly established itself as a must-attend event in the summer calendar.
-Despite the small first-year hiccups, the positives far outshone the negatives, and the day offered a beautifully diverse and dynamic celebration of music.
-With this strong debut, next summer’s Jazz Cafe Festival is set to be even bigger and better.
-After such a successful start, it’s a date you’ll want to save for 2025 — this is one festival you won’t want to miss!
+Apart from minor first-year hiccups, the positives were overwhelming, with the day’s diverse and dynamic celebration of music simply beautiful.
+If this debut is anything to go by, then next summer’s Jazz Cafe Festival promises to be big and even better.
+Following this successful beginning, you can mark this as a date in 2025 that you’ll not want to miss.

 Comments